Demystifying AI for the rest of us

 Digesting language, one token at a time

-LLMs don't read letters or words - they read tokens, chunks of text that the model learned to recognize.
+LLMs don't read letters or words; they read tokens, which are chunks of text that the model learned to recognise.
 A token might be:

-Common words become single tokens.
-Rare or long words get split.
-Extraordinary might become extra + ordinary.
-Antidisestablishmentarianism becomes many pieces.
+Common words become single tokens, whereas rare or long words get split.
+For example, Extraordinary might become extra + ordinary, and Antidisestablishmentarianism becomes many pieces.

-This matters practically: longer conversations cost more, and modern LLMs have a limit on how much it can "see" at once.
-That limit is measured in tokens (roughly 1,000 tokens ≈ 750 English words)
+This matters practically, since longer conversations cost more, and modern LLMs have a limit on how much they can "see" at once.
+That limit is measured in tokens (roughly 1,000 tokens ≈ 750 English words).

 What are the chances?

-When generating text, the model doesn't just pick "the best" next word.
-It calculates a probability distribution over its entire vocabulary.
+When generating text, the model doesn't simply pick "the best" next word.
+Instead, it calculates a probability distribution over its entire vocabulary.

 For the sentence The cat sat on the ____, the probability of all possible options is computed for the next token:

-Then it samples from this distribution.
-It rolls the dice, weighted by these probabilities.
+The model then samples from this distribution, essentially rolling the dice weighted by these probabilities.

 Turning up the heat